-Visiting the Campus for In-Residence Seminars
+In-Residence Seminars

-DMin sessions for core courses and some electives are configured as five-day modular seminars.
+DMin sessions for modular core courses and some electives are configured as five-day modular seminars.
 DMin classes are available each term.
-Students complete in-residence requirements with several visits over a one- to two-year period.
-All post-session coursework is due for evaluation by the deadline published in individual syllabi.
+Students who chose the modular model complete their three in-residence requirements for DCOR 701, DCOR 702, and DCOR 703 with several visits over a one- to two-year period.